choover-prog/First-Repo-for-Room-Sim/README.md

 Controls emit `ui:action` custom events for easy wiring and panes remember their open/closed state and size.

+### Fullscreen & Pane Controls
+- Each pane tracks its collapsed and fullscreen state via a centralized `LayoutManager` and persists layout to localStorage.
+- The **Restore Pane** button reopens the most recently collapsed pane.
+- Press **Esc** to exit fullscreen or restore the last collapsed pane if fullscreen is not active.

 ## Phase-2 Features

 ### Reflections